 Both list types can be styled in a number of ways.
 The default bullet point is a solid, dot and the default numbered list uses a simple 1, 2, 3.
 This can be modified using the

-The next page introduces further aspects of HTML lists that are NOT in the CAT curriculum but could be used in Grade 11 & 12 PAT‘s.
+The next page introduces further aspects of HTML lists that I have seen in Grade 12 assessments and can be used in Grade 11 & 12 PATs.